Seminar

 Flyer

-The seminar is organized in the style of a scientific conference.
+Organization: The seminar is organized in the style of a scientific conference.
 Following the submission of a written paper on the assigned topic, students write reviews for other seminar papers and participate in a final presentation session where they present their work and discuss the work of others.
 Attendance at the kick-off and final presentation session is mandatory.

 Supervisor: Simon Egger